Login below to access our online services for members, students and business partners.

 Search the database

-You can now schedule all Certificate in Business Accounting, Professional Qualification, Islamic finance and Certificate in Global Business services exams online and over the phone.
+You can schedule all Certificate in Business Accounting and Professional Qualification exams online and over the phone.

 Producing competent and confident management accounting professionals who can guide and lead their organisations to sustainable success.

 Elevating people and businesses to success by developing skills and unlocking talent.